SrivP/Notes/content/Gr. 10/Functions-2.md

 	- An equation states that two expressions are equal, and it may involve any number of variables (none, one, or more).
 	- Kinda like an equation is used to define function
 	- Equation is like the building block of functions
+> .callout_info FUNCTION IS LEGIT EVERY RELATION OR TABLE AS LONG AS EACH X VALUE HAS ONLY 1 OUTPUT TO IT

 # How to derive a function from an equation